-Through a broker- The Fund is offered only through certain approved financial intermediaries (and their agents). dealer or other A purchase order placed with a financial intermediary or its authorized agent is treated as if financial such order were placed directly with the Fund, and will be deemed to have been received by intermediary the Fund when the financial intermediary or its authorized agent receives the order and • executed at the next NAV calculated by the Fund.
-Your financial intermediary will hold your shares in a pooled account in its (or its agent's) name.
-The Fund may pay your financial intermediary (or its agent) to maintain your individual ownership information, maintain required records, and provide other shareholder services.
-A financial intermediary which offers shares may charge its individual clients transaction fees which may be in addition to those described in this Prospectus.
-If you invest through your financial intermediary, its policies and fees may be different than those described in this Prospectus.
-For example, the financial intermediary may charge transaction fees or set different minimum investments.
-Your financial intermediary is responsible for processing your order correctly and promptly, keeping you advised of the status of your account, confirming your transactions and ensuring that you receive copies of the Fund's Prospectus.
-Please contact your financial intermediary to determine whether it is an approved financial intermediary of the Fund or for additional information.
+Through a broker- dealer or other financial intermediary The Fund is offered only through certain approved financial intermediaries (and their agents) A purchase order placed with a financial intermediary or its authorized agent is treated a if such order were placed directly with the Fund, and will be deemed to have been receive by the Fund when the financial intermediary or its authorized agent receives the order an executed at the next NAV calculated by the Fund.
+Your financial intermediary will hol your shares in a pooled account in its (or its agent's) name.
+The Fund may pay your financial intermediary (or its agent) to maintain your individual ownership information, maintai required records, and provide other shareholder services.
+A financial intermediary whic offers shares may charge its individual clients transaction fees which may be in additio to those described in this Prospectus.
+If you invest through your financial intermediary, it policies and fees may be different than those described in this Prospectus.
+For example, th financial intermediary is responsible for processing your order correctly and promptly keeping you advised of the status of your account, confirming your transactions and ensurin that you receive copies of the Fund's Prospectus.
+Please contact your financial intermediar to determine whether it is an approved financial intermediary of the Fund or for addition information.
+By mail fraud, the Fund will not accept third party ch including cashier's checks.
+Also, to prevent check necks, Treasury checks, credit card checks, traveler's ne purchase of shares.
+All checks must be made in titutions. with your check for the amount you wish to it make additional investments once you have o the check and send it to the Fund together wi complete an account application and send it together nvest to the Fund at the address indicated below.
+To pened your account, write your account number on th the most recent confirmation statement received urned for insufficient funds, your purchase will be to your account by the Transfer Agent.
+Regular Mail Palmer Square Funds Overnight Delivery Palmer Square Funds